Closed-form approximations in multi-asset market making: On the construction of the processes and

 \section{On the construction of the processes $N^{i,b}$ and $N^{i,a}$}

 Let us consider a new filtered probability space $\big(\Omega,\mathcal{F},(\mathcal{F}_t)_{t\in \mathbb{R}_{+}},\tilde{\mathbb{P}}\big)$.
 For the sake of simplicity, assume that there is only one asset with size of transactions denoted by $z$ and risk limit $Q$ (the generalization is straightforward).
-Let us introduce $\bar{N}^b$ and $\bar{N}^a$ two independent Poisson processes of intensity 1.
+Let us assume that the reference price of that asset is driven by a Brownian motion $W$ as in Section \ref{baseModel}.
+Let us introduce $\bar{N}^b$ and $\bar{N}^a$ two independent Poisson processes of intensity $1$, independent of~$W$.
 Let $N^b$ and $N^a$ be two processes, starting at 0, solutions of the coupled stochastic differential equation:

 Then, under $\tilde{\mathbb{P}},$ $N^b$ and $N^a$ are two point processes with respective intensities where $q_t = z N^b_t - z N^a_t.$ For each $\delta \in \mathcal{A}$, we introduce the probability measure $\tilde{\mathbb{P}}^\delta$ given by the Radon-Nikodym derivative